 Are Financial Institutions Required to Report Large Deposits?

-Banks and credit unions are required to report when a customer deposits cash over $10k.
-Maximum deposit limits vary by bank, but in this case, anything above $10,000 (even a penny more) is the amount to know.
-The Bank Secrecy Act dictates that financial institutions create a paper trail of financial activity that could be suspicious.
+The Bank Secrecy Act and the Patriot Act dictate that financial institutions create a paper trail of financial activity that could be suspicious.
 The reasoning is that law enforcement authorities can better control money laundering activities and tax evasion by having a record of these larger deposits.
 Other malicious activities like terrorism, drug trading, and broad financial crimes might be prevented.

-Do I Have to Report Large Deposits?
+Do You Have to Report Large Deposits?

 What Is IRS Form 8300?